Clubelek/hackerspace-passport/README.md

 with its repeating patterns... except that here it's the Clubelek's logo.
 With randomized colors.
 I went through all the trouble to create randomized images just for you, you better like them.

+The quote on the first page is fitting for the theme of hackers and makers:
+"Everyone's got ideas.
+Often the same ones.
+What's important, is to know how to use them."
+That's precisely our what we do: we use good ideas, and turn them into things, using our knowledge, skills, and intuition.
+The makers are those who know how to use an idea.

+After the quote, we have a request for hospitality.
+That's something often found on passports, either that or a promise of protection.
+We can't do much in term of protection, and it's not very much in the spirit of hackerspaces anyway, so a request for hospitality will do.

+> *Placeholder for inner pages*

+The last page has legal disclaimers, both so we don't have too much trouble with the law (imitating an official document and all that), and to mimic the actual disclaimers at the end of a real passport.
+In a French passport, they say that the document is the property of the State of France, and that tempering is prohibited.
+But it wouldn't be a *hacker's* passport if one couldn't temper with it, right?